© 2026 WGCU News

 The spokesman said the reporting party did not see the plane crash, just saw the craft in the water.

-A Sheriff's Office marine unit responded and rescued the pilot and a passenger.
-Their conditions were unknown at this time.
+A Sheriff's Office marine unit responded and the pilot and a passenger were rescued.
+Their conditions are unknown at this time.

 WGCU is your trusted source for news and information in Southwest Florida.
 We are a nonprofit public service, and your support is more critical than ever.
 Keep public media strong and donate now.
 Thank you.